-The coal law attorneys at Bingham Greenebaum Doll LLP collectively have more than 150 years of experience serving coal industry clients throughout all major coal producing regions in the United States.
-Our attorneys have helped clients in transactions ranging from small tract coal leases to billion dollar coal asset transfers involving international finance.
+The coal law attorneys at Bingham Greenebaum Doll collectively have more than 150 years of experience serving coal industry clients throughout all major coal producing regions in the United States.
+Our attorneys have helped clients in transactions ranging from small tract coal leases to billion-dollar coal asset transfers involving international finance.
 We have also assisted clients in connection with complex financing transactions, equipment leasing and capital expenditures and with the capitalization, start-up and development of new coal mining operations.
-We have litigated coal related cases ranging from landowner claims to landmark appellate cases affecting the entire industry.
+We have litigated coal-related cases ranging from landowner claims to landmark appellate cases affecting the entire industry.

 Sales of Coal Mines and Coal Reserves

 The sale of coal mines and coal reserves are often complex, yet require quickness and agility on the part of everyone involved, especially the attorneys handling the transaction.
 Our firm has handled the transfer of numerous mines and mining divisions and thousands of coal reserve properties.
 We make sure that our clients, whether buyer or seller, have the protection they need and that the transfer occurs smoothly and promptly.

 Bingham Greenebaum Doll represents banks and commercial credit companies in providing financing for coal assets.
 Coal mines are unlike any other commercial enterprise.
 They involve very large real estate holdings, a century of special legal precedent, commercial practices unique to the industry, and difficult environmental considerations.
 We help our clients understand these aspects of the coal industry and create creditor protections which are designed especially for the industry.